 Although Lucy Coleman grew up camping a lot, it wasn't until after college that she discovered a lifelong passion for helping others appreciate and understand the natural world.
 For a few years, she spent summers as an interpretive park ranger in Glacier National Park and the school years teaching environmental science at outdoor schools in California.
-From there, it was a natural transition to settle into a very rewarding teaching career at Natomas Charter School's Performing and Fine Arts Academy, where she's taught life and physical science to 7th and 8th graders since 2001.
-She enjoys developing interdisciplinary curriculum that connects science with technology, language arts, math and art.
-Ms. Coleman is especially passionate about climate education and finding innovative solutions to environmental problems.
-Every day, she appreciates her students' love of learning and discovering new things.
+From there, it was a natural transition to settle into a very rewarding teaching career that has spanned two decades.

 When not teaching, Ms. Coleman makes fast tracks for the wild and roadless places of our planet.
-Although she and her husband love having overseas adventures, she thinks there's no finer place than the Sierra Nevada in the summertime!
-In addition to backpacking, her favorite pastimes include trail running, sea kayaking, cross-country skiing, gardening and reading.
+In addition to backpacking, her favorite pastimes include hiking, cross-country skiing, gardening and reading.

 My career is built on igniting students’ passion and appreciation for the magnificence of our natural world.
 I began this journey as an interpretive park ranger in Glacier National Park where I designed interactive experiences to transform sightseers into explorers.
 As an outdoor educator at 6th grade science camps in California, I led students on their first hikes and introduced them to their first game of "camouflage."
 Now, as a seasoned middle-school science educator, PolarTREC represents a substantial opportunity for enriching and deepening my professional learning about scientific research, allowing me to contribute to a research team, learn the cutting-edge techniques and tools of scientists, and give all that back to my learners, colleagues and community.